 Yes.
 Even if you’re currently in a monogamous relationship, you or your partner might have been previously infected without knowing it.
 Since STI symptoms may not show for months or even years or not at all, the only way to be sure you’re STI-free is to get tested.

 I’m in a long-term relationship.
 Do I still need to use a condom?

 The choice is yours.
 If you’re in a long-term relationship and prefer to have sex without condoms, we suggest that you and your partner(s) get tested first.
-If you're nervous, go together!
-It could be a fun little date, and takes the pressure off each individual.
-Keep in mind that condoms not only help prevent the transmission of STIs, but protect against a potential pregnancy if a female-bodied partner is involved.
-Of course, there are other birth control options to explore, but only condoms prevent STIs.
+If you’re nervous, go together!
+It could be a fun little date and takes the pressure off each individual.
+Keep in mind that condoms not only help prevent the transmission of STIs, but protect against a potential pregnancy if that is a concern for you and/or a potential partner.
+Of course, there are other birth control options to explore, but only condoms help prevent STIs.

 How often should I get tested?

-Under 25, if you have sex, you should get tested every year.
-25 and up, if you have sex (oral, anal, or vaginal sex), and have any of these apply to you, get tested if you have...
+Under 25, if you have sex (oral, anal, or vaginal), you should get tested every year.
+25 and up, if you have sex, you should get tested if you have…